yantonov/ytmdl-docker/README.md

 Docker image for [ytmdl](https://github.com/deepjyoti30/ytmdl).
-ytmdl version can be found [here](https://raw.githubusercontent.com/yantonov/ytmdl-docker/master/docker/files/requirements.txt).
+ytmdl version used by the docker image can be found [here](https://raw.githubusercontent.com/yantonov/ytmdl-docker/master/docker/files/requirements.txt).

+Latest ytmdl version can be found [here](https://raw.githubusercontent.com/deepjyoti30/ytmdl/master/ytmdl/__version__.py)

 Usage add this repository to PATH and use ytmdl script